petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

    ./Charlie_GET_ById.sh [charlieId]
    ```

-   This queries the entry using nested fields and returns the schema for all three levels of the related objects.
+   This queries the entry using nested fields and returns all three levels of related objects.

    ```json
    {